 - Convey the outer theme through supporting cast members and events.

 - Highlight changes in characters that take place over the course of the story.

 Plot and Characters Convey Theme

 Think of plot as setting up events that force characters to deal with internal and external conflicts.
-Authors use those conflicts to reveal outer and inner themes.
+Authors use those conflicts to reveal external and internal themes.

 The processes used to form themes vary by author.
 For example:

 - Preconceived Theme: You can come to the writing desk prepared to expand on a preconceived theme.
 This theme drives plot design and character development.